CalcChatty/CalcChatty.github.io/docs/Text Generation/Story Writing.md

 >Here is detailed information about an original story.
 The purpose of the information is only to provide context writing an outline for only a specific part of the story.
 Write a separate numbered paragraph outline only and only for the events of "I. Introduction".
 Only work on one part of the plot and do not write one for the entire story.

 ### Prompt that produced the first draft of the first part of the story.
->Write the first part of the story, 1.
+>Write the first part of the story.
 Write in the tone of a pioneering science fiction author, known for confident and savvy writing style that plenty of dialogue, blended slang, folk aphorism, technical jargon, clever understatement, apparent casualness, and a concentration on people rather than gadgets.
 Use a sense of realism to incorporate the great mass of necessary science fiction data without recourse to long descriptive passages and deadening explanations common to earlier science fiction.
 Use the writing technique of "indirect exposition" .

 Congrats!
 You now have in front of you the first few lines of an original generated story.
 The cool thing is, every time you do this, it will be a little bit different.
 Zephyr actually gave me chills a few times.
 And it goes without saying that you should try other philosophers or authors and possibly tinker with the prompts themselves.